iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

     :something iolanta:facet <python://iolanta.facets.html.Default> .
 ```

 In case `iolanta:facet` and `iolanta:hasInstanceFacet` weren't found for the node in question, we fall back to the default facet assigned to the Environment.
-That's how our first CLI example worked: `Default` facet is configured as `
+That's how our first CLI example worked: `Default` facet is configured as:

 !!! info "iolanta:hasDefaultFacet"
     Define a default facet used for that environment.